 FILM FREAK CENTRAL: First off, Mr. Ryder, I wanted to thank you for taking the time in light of recent events to sit down and do an interview with us.
-The quality of your work in L.I.E. is such that we see it as a great honor to not only bring the film to a wider audience to the extent that we are capable, but also to allow you a forum for the discussion of the many literary allusions and implications of your work.
+The quality of your work in L.I.E. is such that we see it as a great honour to not only bring the film to a wider audience to the extent that we are capable, but also to allow you a forum for the discussion of the many literary allusions and implications of your work.

 STEPHEN RYDER: I've lived a long time, irrespective of my experience in police work and journalism.
 I learned that sometimes good people do bad things--most of us know that.
 But what some of us don't seem to be quite so cognizant of is that sometimes, bad people do good things.
 I was hoping to illustrate this innate contradictory human quality when I created the Big John character.